Purdue Pharma: Promotion to doctors

-12-hour cycle & withdrawal symptoms
+12-hour cycle and withdrawal symptoms

 Purdue claimed that one dose of OxyContin relieved pain for 12 hours, more than twice as long as generic medications.
 It was marketed as "smooth and sustained pain control all day and all night" when taken on a 12-hour schedule.
 However, most patients found it wore off after eight hours or less.
 A 2016 investigation by the Los Angeles Times reported that in many people OxyContin's 12-hour schedule does not adequately control pain, resulting in withdrawal symptoms including intense craving for the drug.
 The Los Angeles Times quoted Theodore J. Cicero, a neuropharmacologist at the Washington University School of Medicine in St. Louis who said that when it doesn't last 12 hours, patients can suffer both a return of their underlying pain and "the beginning stages of acute withdrawal."
 Cicero said.
 "That becomes a very powerful motivator for people to take more drugs."
 The Times suggested that this problem gives "new insight into why so many people have become addicted."